 What Can You Charge Per Hour in Private Practice?

 Just like salaries, hourly rates for dietitians in private practice vary by location and area of expertise.
 As the Academy indicated, roles in which dietitians don’t provide direct patient services can offer higher salaries.

-According to the website Thumbtack, an online service that matches consumers with local professionals, the national average hourly rate for a nutritionist ranges between $70 and $100.
+According to the website Thumbtack, an online service that matches consumers with local professionals, the national average hourly rate for a nutritionist ranges between $90 and $200.
 Rates vary by region and area of specialization, so it’s up to each dietitian to determine local competitive rates.